After playing to over 600,000 people across Australasia, Auckland’s smash-hit sensation Pop-up Globe hits the road in New Zealand for the first time.

 Auckland’s smash-hit Pop-up Globe launches first ever Winter Festival in their unique Shakespearean Playhouse, including a dedicated school matinee season.

 But tickets are limited so book in advance!

 Shakespeare’s most brilliant comedy is given a fresh lease of life.
 Two twins, shipwrecked and separated, are cast ashore in a strange land where love and madness are in the very air.
 Each believing the other to be dead, they embark on extraordinary adventures that will lead them both to true love and an unforgettable reconciliation.

 For more information: www.eventfinda.co.nz/2019/twelfth-night-school-matinee/auckland/ellerslie.

-No hassle, no mess frozen dissection products prepared and packed specifically for learning about anatomy, including sheep hearts and plucks, pig hearts, cow eyes, foetal pigs, etc. Reputable (MPI certified) supplier.
+No hassle, no mess frozen dissection products prepared and packed specifically for learning about anatomy, including sheep hearts, kidneys and plucks, pig hearts and kidneys, foetal pigs, cow eyes, chicken feet, etc. Reputable (MPI certified) supplier.

 Delivered to cities and larger towns throughout New Zealand (serviced by Fastway Couriers).
 Allow a delivery time of between 7–10 working days from the time you place your order.
 Orders are sent on Mondays or Tuesdays.